 I can’t pass up an opportunity to see bears, so you know I had to visit the black bears at the Western North Carolina Nature Center.
 And since it’s not far from the Blue Ridge Parkway, it only made sense to stop here before our scenic drive.

 The WNC Nature Center is an AZA-accredited zoo with over 60 species of animals like black bears, red pandas, wolves, foxes, cougars, and more.
-Many of their animals has been permanently injured or would not be able to survive in the wild.
-At this zoo, you can learn more about the animals that call the Southern Appalachian Mountains home.
+Many of their animals have been permanently injured or would not be able to survive in the wild.

-Tanbark Ridge Overlook
+Stop at Tanbark Ridge Overlook

 Tanbark Ridge Overlook, Blue Ridge Parkway, Asheville, North Carolina